Sleeping with “Bar Women” in Siem Reap, Cambodia as a Way to Meet Someone (A Conversation)

 “It’s the sole.
 The sole really hurts!” is all he could say.

-“Ok,” she conducted a brief examination.
+She conducted a brief examination.
 She started poking the soul along key pressure points to see whether anything was the matter and then moved up along the ankle.

-“Ok,” he stated, relieved.
+“Ok,” he replied, relieved.

 “You are going to be okay.
 I’m going to go back home, but if you have any more pain or soreness take some aspirin.”

 With that, she left.
 She didn’t want to say anything because she didn’t want to stay long, but something was off.
 His foot was cold, and she couldn’t feel a pulse.
 He also didn’t respond to the normal nerve pinches or tickling that would usually cause any foot to flinch.
-If that was not attached to her moving, screaming neighbor, she’d have assumed it was a dead foot.
+If it was not attached to her moving, screaming neighbor, she’d have assumed it was a dead foot.

 She opened the screen door to take in the sun, but her cat immediately took this as an opportunity to try to bolt outside.
 She caught him just in time.